 Today, to give the audience the unique content it craves, the media must develop “second-minute stories,” which deliver context, analysis and explanation almost at the same time as news is breaking.

-For employee communication, this phenomenon is particularly relevant, since internal newsletters today contain almost no real news.
-Employees have already heard about the topic long before the newsletter is distributed.
+For employee communication, this phenomenon is particularly relevant, since employees have already heard the news long before the newsletter is distributed.

-So, to be valuable, newsletters (and the intranet home pages they link to) should not focus on reporting news.
+So, to be valuable, newsletters should not focus on reporting news.
 Instead, they need to deliver information employees can’t find anywhere else.
 That means putting issues in context, giving fresh perspectives and, most importantly, providing a service to employees—answering questions, solving problems and helping them get things done.